hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 ![Overview Users](assets/basic-overview-users.png)

 ## ***User Messages***
 The next tab in the Overview section is the User Messages tab.
-This tab measures what tasks where most initiated by user.
+This tab measures what tasks were most initiated by user.
 It shows a list of tasks in the chatbot along with the number of users who initiated the task.

 ![Overview User Message](assets/basic-overview-user-messages.png)